porrey/PdfDocuments/README.md

 ### Change Main method Signature

-This example uses async/await statements.
-This requires the main method signature to be changed as shown beolow.
+This example uses **async/await** statements.
+This requires the main method signature to be changed as shown below.

 ```
 static async Task<int> Main(string[] args)